ZoneMinder/zoneminder/docs/faq.rst

 What logs should I check for errors?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-ZoneMinder creates its own logs and are usually located in the ``/tmp`` directory.
+ZoneMinder creates its own logs and are usually located in the ``/var/log`` directory.
+Refer to the logging discussion in :ref:`/userguide/options/options_logging` for more details on where logs are stored and how to enable various log levels.

-The ZoneMinder logs for the RPM packages are located in ``/var/log/zm``.

-Depending on your problem errors can show up in any of these logs but, usually the logs of interest are ``zmdc.log`` and ``zmpkg.log`` if ZM is not able to start.

-Now since ZM is dependent on other components to work, you might not find errors in ZM but in the other components.
+Since ZM is dependent on other components to work, you might not find errors in ZM but in the other components.

 ::